-Hard Drive Logical Corruption
+Hard Drive Logical Failure

 Hard Disk Drive Bad Sectors

-Hard Drive Electronic Failure
+Hard Drive Electronic Faults

 Hard drive electronic failures are usually a consequence of a power surge, use of an incorrect voltage power cable or overheating.
 The symptoms that accompany a hard drive with an electronic failure include, no noise or attempt from the hard disk to power on, burning smell emanating from the device.
 If the hard disk does absolutely nothing at all then there is usually a fault with the printed circuit board which means the power is not reaching the required components.
 If you have a burning smell coming from the hard disk then it is likely that one or more of the protective components have blown.
 Both of these failures are situations where data is usually fully recoverable but specialist work is required on the printed circuit boards and in some cases a transplant of circuit board is required.

-Hard Drive Firmware Failure
+Hard Drive Firmware Failure and Corruption

 Hard Disk Drive Stiction

-The term stiction refers to a condition whereby the read write head ceramic has become welded to the surface of the hard disk platters.
+The term “stiction”refers to a condition whereby the read write head ceramic has become welded to the surface of the hard disk platters.
 This can be caused by the equilibrium of the heads being disturbed and then contacting the platter surface, overheating and literally sticking to platter.
 A drive suffering from stiction will commonly emit a faint beeping sound caused by the motor failing to rotate when the power is applied at start up.
 Recovering data from a hard disk suffering from stiction generally means releasing the heads cleaning the debris from the platters and replacing the read write heads.
 Results are however sometimes inconclusive and further advanced techniques need to be attempted to affect a recovery.

-Hard Disk Drive Mechanical Failure
+Hard Disk Drive Mechanical Faults

 A hard disk drive suffering from a mechanical failure will be either dead due to motor failure or will be making a distinctive clicking or ticking sound.
 This clicking sound is due to the hard disk drive head actuator moving the assembly to the co-ordinates of the first recording track, the read heads failing to read any control data and then returning sharply to the park position.
 A number of re-tries generally follow which results in the ticking sound. this failure to read is symptomatic of a hard drive faulty read write head assembly.